ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The process of generating Evidence generally starts at the Verifier with the generation of a nonce.
-The nonce is used to ensure freshness and this quality of the Evidence is guaranteed by the Verifier.
+The nonce is used to ensure freshness of the Evidence and this quality is guaranteed by the Verifier.
 Therefore, if a nonce is used, it must be provided to the Presenter by the Verifier (1).

 An Attestation Request (request) is assembled by the Presenter and submitted to the HSM (2).
-The Attesting Environment parses the request and collects the appropriate measurements from the Target Environment.
+The Attesting Environment parses the request and collects the appropriate measurements from the Target Environment (3).

 In the previous figure, the HSM is represented as being composed of an Attesting Environment and a Target Environment.
 This representation is offered as a simplified view and implementations are not required to adhere to this separation of concerns.

-The Attesting Environemnt produces Evidence based on the collected information and returns it to the Presenter for distribution (4).
+The Attesting Environment produces Evidence based on the collected information and returns it to the Presenter for distribution (4).
 Finally, the
 Presenter forwards the Evidence to the Verifier (5).

 The aim of the figure is to depict the position of the Presenter as an intermediate role between the Attester and the Verifier.
-The role of "Presenter" is privileged as it controls the Evidence being generated by the Attester.
+The role of "Presenter" is privileged as it controls the claims included in the Evidence being generated by the Attester.
 However, the role is not "trusted" as the Verifier does not have to take into account the participation of the Presenter as part of the function of appraising the Evidence.

 The attestation request, shown in the figure, consists of a structure `TbsPkixEvidence` containing one `ReportedEntity` for each entity expected to